-How does Aquaman compare to the rest of the DCEU?
-Find out in our ranking of all the DC Extended Universe movies so far, from 2013 to 2018!
+How does Shazam! compare to the rest of the DCEU?
+Find out in our ranking of all the DC Extended Universe movies so far, from 2013 to 2019!

-The DCEU kicked off with 2013's Man of Steel, with this year's Aquaman is the sixth installment in the blockbuster franchise.
+The DCEU kicked off with 2013's Man of Steel, and this year's Shazam! is the seventh installment in the blockbuster franchise.
 It's fair to say a lot has changed in that time.
 The early DCEU was heavily influenced by auteur director Zack Snyder, but as the franchise continued Warner Bros. began to move away from Snyder's plans.
-Where DC had started off with major and well-known heroes like Superman and Batman, they're now celebrating heroes who've never been seen before on the big screen; last year's Wonder Woman was a gigantic success, and box office tracking for Aquaman is positive.
+Where DC had started off with major and well-known heroes like Superman and Batman, they're now celebrating heroes who've never been seen before on the big screen; Wonder Woman was a gigantic success, Aquaman broke $1 billion worldwide, and box office tracking for Shazam! is positive.
 Stylistically, there's a marked contrast between these first films and the recent blockbuster successes, largely because the studio pivoted in response to disappointing critical and popular response.
 That makes it very interesting to compare and contrast these six different movies.

 So how would we rank the DCEU movies to date?
 Here, we'll run through every film in this franchise so far, ranking them from worst to best.
 Every movie will be critically assessed, with strengths and weaknesses carefully examined to justify its placement.